 Improve communication and collaboration between Tiers to bolster the capabilities of front-line support (Tier I gains experiential knowledge from Tier II’s support).

-AveningTech understands tiered support as the way that a help desk is organized to handle incoming support issues in the most effective and efficient way possible.
-During standard Tiers I-IV support, the AveningTech/BWI Team will not only provide customers with problem resolution but also capture, record, analyze and report on selected metrics in each functional/task area, to identify workloads, timeliness of response, quality levels delivered/perceived by the user base, process efficiency, effectiveness, trends, and other factors.
-This is an example of the AveningTech philosophy of holistic transparency for operational efficiency.
-With a focus on the status of performance monitoring activities and knowledge management process improvement, the empowered AveningTech/BWI Team will proactively address performance and contract issues at core levels — ensuring expediency and efficiency – while providing sound Help Desk support to the enterprise.

-The AveningTech methodology applied to Help Desk Management Services is the ITSM best practice framework based on ITIL.
+The AveningTech methodology applied to Help Desk Management Services utilizes the ITSM best practice framework based on ITIL.
 Our team applies this expertise in process improvement by employing repeatable patterns — many of which have been refined over time with our hands-on experience on Navy Networks (such as NGEN).
-Our turnaround on issues, often on the spot, has brought our team’s efforts high marks on the US Navy NGEN contract for the full range of services under this effort including support for: IT Helpdesk, computer systems, operating systems and all application software loads, hardware, mobile devices, database management, customer support services and activities, telecommunications and telecommunication services, audio and video services, graphic design and support, facility management and operations, and the overarching systems enterprise architecture and its sub-components.
+Our turnaround on issues, often on the spot, has brought our team’s efforts high marks on the US Navy NGEN contract for the full range of services under this effort including support for: IT help desk, computer systems, operating systems and all application software loads, hardware, mobile devices, database management, customer support services and activities, telecommunications and telecommunication services, audio and video services, graphic design and support, facility management and operations, and the overarching systems enterprise architecture and its sub-components.